brokenkernel/blog/blog/content/posts/single-exit-single-exit.md

 [^4]: Dijkstra, E. W. (2002).
 EWD 1308: What Led to “Notes on Structured Programming”.
 In M. Broy & E. Denert (Eds.), Software Pioneers (pp. 340–346).
 Springer Berlin Heidelberg. https://doi.org/10.1007/978-3-642-59412-0_19

 [^5]: MISRA C:2012: Guidelines for the use of the C language in critical systems.
 (2013).
+Rule 15.5

 [^6]: Dijkstra, E. W. (1972).
 Chapter I: Notes on structured programming.
 In Structured programming (pp. 1–82).
 Academic Press Ltd.